RefractionDAO/codeofconduct/codeofconduct.md

 ##### **Expected Standards**

 - Building a community grounded in care, connection, and support so that our work together in art and music is an opportunity for collective healing.
-- Being accountable for the impact of our words & actions on others in spite of our intent.
+- Being accountable for the impact of our words and actions on others in spite of our intent.
 - Leading with empathy, generosity, and reciprocity.
 - Engaging in open, honest, and authentic dialogue to build community and foster collaboration.
 - Assuming good faith by giving the benefit of the doubt and asking for clarity when in doubt.